A general Chevalley formula for semi-infinite flag manifolds and quantum K-theory: Introduction

 \subsection{Acknowledgments}

-C.L. was partially supported by the NSF grant DMS-1855592 and the Simons Foundation grant \#584738.
-S.N. was partially supported by JSPS Grant-in-Aid for Scientific Research (B) 16H03920.
-D.S. was partially supported by JSPS Grant-in-Aid for Scientific Research (C) 15K04803 and 19K03415.
-An extended abstract of this work will appear in the Proceedings of the 33rd international conference on Formal Power Series and Algebraic Combinatorics~\cite{lnsccf}.
+C.L. was partly supported by the NSF grant DMS-1855592 and the Simons Foundation grant \#584738.
+S.N. was partly supported by JSPS Grant-in-Aid for Scientific Research (B) 16H03920 and (C) 21K03198.
+D.S. was partly supported by JSPS Grant-in-Aid for Scientific Research (C) 15K04803 and 19K03415.
+An extended abstract of this work has appeared in the Proceedings of the 33rd international conference on Formal Power Series and Algebraic Combinatorics~\cite{lnsccf}.